iamRandy/iamRandy/README.md

 # Hi 👋
-##<center> I'm Randy and I am currently a student at the University of Minnesota.
+## I'm Randy and I am currently a student at the University of Minnesota.

 Current Projects:
 - Project Skill Tree